 The bills were amended to take account of the feedback received during consultation and released for a second exposure draft consultation period.

-We received approximately 6,000 submissions, including a number of campaign-based submissions.
-The department has published over 270 submissions below.
+We have published over 270 submissions below.
 These represent the majority of submissions received (3,137) including all submissions from organisations and all campaign-based submissions.

 Use of your information and Contact details

 Use of your information

 We will not publish your submission if you asked for it to remain confidential, or if we consider (for any reason) that it should not be made public.
 We may redact parts of published submissions, as appropriate.